benjvi/benjvi.github.io/_posts/2018-06-03-Finding-Meaning-In-Platform-Engineering.markdown

 ---
 layout: post
-title: "Finding Meaning in Platform Engineering"
+title: "Putting the Meaning in Platform Engineering"
 categories: [thoughts]
 image: ibelonghere.png
 ---

 I have been working for a few years in technology, mostly doing platform engineering.
+I've done work for small companies but more often for larger companies.
 Software engineering is my vocation.
 When I was little I wanted to be an inventor, and programming is my outlet to make useful gizmos like I always wanted to.
-In general, its pretty good.
-With that said, I want to talk about one thing that bothers me: *On a day-to-day basis, few of the challenges I encounter relate to the impact of our work on people's lives*.
-This is not to say that there is no impact, simply that it is not often the focus of our efforts.
+So in general, its a pretty good thing to be doing.
+With that said, I want to talk about one thing that bothers me:

+> **On a day-to-day basis, few tasks relate to the impact of our work on people's lives**.

+This is not to say that there is no impact of the tasks we do, simply that it is not often the focus of our efforts.
+We augment our software and remove technical deficiencies, but no-one asks us to question if the system will be useful.

-This is not something that is specific to platform or software engineering.
-Rather it should be common to most types of engineering.
+The problem is not specific to platform or software engineering.
+In large engineering projects, many people are needed and the individual's work may not be useful in isolation.
 The traditional view would be something like this:
  > Engineers do practical, quantifiable things to shape the world, and subjective things like feelings and emotions are nebulous and unquantifiable.
 Furthermore, there's a division of labour, and the strengths of engineers lie in abstract reasoning and attention-to-detail, not in emotional intelligence.

-There is perhaps some truth to this, but in software engineering this is incomplete.
-There is too much churn in technologies and too many 'best-practices' rabbit holes to fall down.
+From what I see in software engineering, this view is incomplete.
+There is too much churn in technologies and too many 'best-practices' rabbit holes to get lost in.
 The purpose of the work is everyone's responsibility.
 We can all gain if each person can engage more with the outcomes of their work.
 <!--more-->

 ## Ghosts In The Machine